-Rob Miller is the lead guide, program designer, and director of Cascadia Quest.
+Rob Miller is the lead guide, executive director of Cascadia Quest.
 He is a wilderness guide, ceremonialist, wildcrafter, council leader, loving parent, and fun-loving instigator of radical and sustainable earth-based culture change.
-He guides and teaches rites of passage, other growth activities, primitive skills and more for Cascadia Quest and beyond.He has completed the School of Lost Borders comprehensive wilderness guides training program, Wilderness First Aid with NOLS/WMI, has studied grief work and ritual with Sobonfu Some of Burkina Faso, and most importantly incorporates his entire life experience into his work as a guide.
+He guides and teaches rites of passage and other related growth activities, ancestral skills and more for Cascadia Quest and beyond.He has completed the School of Lost Borders comprehensive wilderness guides training program, Wilderness First Aid with NOLS/WMI, has studied grief work and ritual with Sobonfu Some of Burkina Faso, and most importantly incorporates his entire life experience into his work as a guide.

 A wilderness guide and leadership mentor, Praveen started his journey, like many others, as a young adult struggling to find his way in the world and feeling dissatisfied with the default options.
 During his own rite of passage, he discovered for the first time his calling into a deeper, more personally meaningful service to the world as a guide and mentor to others in a similar struggle.
 He is now committed to bridging the self-discovery practices and natural openings that happen in a wilderness rite of passage with the realities, challenges and opportunities of our more urban, fast past-paced lives.

 He originally received his training as a guide with the School of Lost Borders with whom he has co-guided over a hundred people in the winter, summer and fall vision quests.
 His other recent facilitation work includes the Mankind Project New Warrior Training Adventure and mentoring inner city male youth into adults with Boys to Men of Washington DC.
 Praveen has guided multiple programs with Cascadia Quest, including the Young Men’s Initiation of 2017 and Men’s Vision Fast of 2018.

 Daniel Kirchhof sits daily with some of the greatest teachers of listening—the creek, trees, and animals of the northwestern forest.
 This listening guides his work as a visionary storyteller, builder of beautiful life-sustaining structures, singer of sacred music, caretaker of duck flock and cabbage patch, ambassador for humans in the wild, and cheerful community builder.
 Daniel is a council leader, is skilled with hands-on ancestral and survival skills (like brain-tanning, buckskin, friction fire, etc), and runs archery camps for youth.
 He has served as a lead-instructor and rites of passage guide with Twin Eagles Wilderness School in ID, co-led the Young Adults Fast with the School of Lost Borders in CA, and guides vision fasts in the Absaroka-Beartooth Wilderness of MT.
 From his home at Hawthorn Farm in Western WA, Daniel serves Life with a loving, open heart.
 He co-guided the Young Men’s Initiation in 2018 with Rob Miller.